IoT and the continuously connected customer

 That challenge to brands—to sustain “infinite” customer engagement—comes from no less than Peter Drucker, the renowned author, teacher, and business visionary considered by many to be “the inventor of modern management.”
 Uttered more than a decade ago, his words are truer now than ever before.
 For brands, the customer experience has become the key differentiator, even more compelling than price.

 Today, that differentiation has an added dimension.
-The omnichannel experience is widely considered a requirement for facilitating continuously integrated customer engagement, the loop can be closed at any number of virtual and physical touch points at any time.
+Omnichannel marketing automation is widely considered a requirement for facilitating continuously integrated customer engagement, the loop can be closed at any number of virtual and physical touch points at any time.
 That makes knowing who and where your customers and prospects are and how they are interacting with your brand at every touch point—from your website, mobile app, Facebook page, and Instagram to their offline experiences at physical stores—essential to success.

 Enter the IoT, the Internet of things